smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 ## Local Data Area (LDA) Support

-Every IBM i job is supported by a system-defined local data area (LDA) of 1024 bytes that resides in the job\'s temporary library (QTEMP).
+Every IBM i job is supported by a system-defined local data area (LDA) of 1024 bytes that resides in the job's temporary library (QTEMP).
 This LDA is deleted from the system when a job ends, as the QTEMP library is deleted.
-A job\'s LDA is not accessible from another job, except when the IBM i SBMJOB command passes the content of the submitting job\'s LDA to the submitted job.
+A job's LDA is not accessible from another job, except when the IBM i SBMJOB command passes the content of the submitting job's LDA to the submitted job.

-As described above, most of the LSAM job tracking, queuing and capture functions are supported by an exit program that is called whenever the SBMJOB command from the operating system\'s QSYS library is used, as long as the LSAM\'s general job tracking function is active.
+As described above, most of the LSAM job tracking, queuing and capture functions are supported by an exit program that is called whenever the SBMJOB command from the operating system's QSYS library is used, as long as the LSAM's general job tracking function is active.
 When the exit program executes it is part of the job that is submitting another job.
-Therefore, the exit program has access to the submitting job\'s LDA.
-The LSAM exit programs store the LDA content in an LSAM database file, keyed by the LSAM\'s job tracking number or by the captured job\'s unique Capture ID.
+Therefore, the exit program has access to the submitting job's LDA.
+The LSAM exit programs store the LDA content in an LSAM database file, keyed by the LSAM's job tracking number or by the captured job's unique Capture ID.
 The stored LDA content becomes available for maintenance until the intercepted job is executed.
-The LSAM job scheduling server program, or the LSAM utilities that allow a queued job to be released manually, both retrieve the LDA content from the database file and set the LDA of the submitting job just before the LSAM\'s own SBMJOB (or SBMJOB2) command is executed.
+The LSAM job scheduling server program, or the LSAM utilities that allow a queued job to be released manually, both retrieve the LDA content from the database file and set the LDA of the submitting job just before the LSAM's own SBMJOB (or SBMJOB2) command is executed.

 There are two ways to maintain the captured LDA content.
 LSAM Dynamic